Webinar On Demand

 Lanaya Nelson, Ecosystem Manager, openIDL

 Lanaya Nelson, openIDL ecosystem manager, comes to the Linux Foundation with a background and expertise in insurance & risk technology business development.
 She is passionate about the importance and potential of open source consortia and blockchain technology to solve industry-wide challenges, as well as the art of weaving the public/private partnerships needed to build this collective future sustainably and ethically.
 Lanaya has worked across the gamut – startups to Fortune 100 companies and has cultivated a thriving network of respected leaders across various industries and government affiliates.
-In the rare moments she’s not bringing people together for potential collaboration, she enjoys reading, running, and spending time with her friends and pets in Southern Vermont.

 Tram Vo, CEO & Co-founder, MOBI